truenas/middleware/docs/userguide/index.rst

 * the Preserve Permissions checkbox is checked so that the original permissions are not overwritten by the *root* user

-On *PULL*, an rsync module is defined in Services → Rsync Modules → Add Rsync Module, shown in Figure 6.3c.
+On *PULL*, an rsync module is defined in :menuselection:`Services --> Rsync Modules --> Add Rsync Module`, shown in Figure 6.3c.
 In this example:

 * the Module Name is *backups*; this needs to match the setting on the rsync client